We find the cheapest bus & train tickets, so you can wander for less.

-There are 159 daily trains from Amsterdam to Berlin.
-Traveling by train from Amsterdam to Berlin usually takes around 8 hours and 44 minutes, but the fastest Deutsche Bahn train can make the trip in 5 hours and 54 minutes.
+There are usually 41 daily train trips available from Amsterdam to Berlin.
+Traveling by train from Amsterdam to Berlin usually takes 10 hours and 26 minutes, but the fastest Deutsche Bahn train can make the trip in 7 hours and 12 minutes.

 Monthly average prices

 Which train should you take from Amsterdam to Berlin?